-Of the remaining \$14.6M budgeted for operating expenditures, 97.3% supports the Aviation Services program and 2.7% supports the Airport Real Estate program.
+Of the remaining \$15.3M budgeted for operating expenditures, 97.8% supports the Aviation Services program and 2.2% supports the Airport Real Estate program.
 The Aviation Services program consists of all facets of day-to-day aviation activities.
 The Airport Real Estate program oversees and negotiates leases with tenants and future development at the Airport to ensure compliance with FAA lease requirements.
+There are 64.5 full time equivalent positions budgeted to operate both Airport programs.